MykolaDotsenko/MykolaDotsenko/README.md

    Welcome to My GitHub Profile! 👋

 Hello!
-I'm Mykola, a passionate and dedicated Junior Front-End/Software Developer on an exciting journey in the world of web development. 🚀
+I'm Mykola, a passionate and dedicated Front-End/Software Developer on an exciting journey in the world of web development. 🚀

 🌟 About Me